A sequential estimation problem with control and discretionary stopping: Introduction and Summary

 Consider trying to estimate a quantity about which there is uncertainty, and which cannot be observed directly.
-We have instead access to a stream of observations that this quantity affects and, based on this stream, we try to find an estimator of the unobservable quantity which is ``optimal" in the sense of least-squares.
-Access to the stream of observations is in our control, but costly: we can decide at any given time $t$ the rate $u(t) \in (0,1]$ at which we receive it, and pay a positive cost $ h (u(t))$ per unit of time for as long as we keep observing.
-We can choose also the termination time $\tau$ of the experiment. {\it How do we resolve this triple problem, of sequential estimation (filtering), optimal control, and stopping, in a way that balances the conflicting requirements of fidelity in estimation and of cost minimization?}
+We have instead access to a stream of observations that this quantity affects and, based on this stream, try to find an estimator of the unobservable quantity which is ``optimal" in the sense of least-squares.
+Access to the stream of observations is in our control, though costly: we can decide at any given time $t$ the rate $u(t) \in (0,1]$ at which we receive it, but have to pay a positive cost $ h (u(t))$ per unit of time for as long as we keep observing.
+We can choose also the termination time $\tau$ of the experiment. {\it How is this triple problem, of sequential estimation (filtering), optimal control, and stopping, to be resolved in a way that balances the conflicting requirements of fidelity in estimation and of cost minimization?}

 We study here a stylized form of this question in a Bayesian setting.
 We assume that the unobservable quantity is a random variable $X$ with known ``prior" distribution, and that we observe sequentially the process